kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 MPS devices on that same GPU from consideration for new allocations, rather than allowing an allocation that will fail at device preparation time.

-#### Story 2

-As a hardware vendor publishing DRA drivers for an accelerator that supports multiple exclusive operating modes (for example, exclusive mode, software partitioning, and hardware partitioning), I want to declare the compatibility constraints directly in my ResourceSlice, so that the Kubernetes scheduler can enforce those constraints without requiring my driver to fail pod startup with cryptic error messages.

 ### Notes/Constraints/Caveats

 The compatibility relation is **symmetric**: if A can be allocated with B,